 I also found that using a combination of brown and white sugars helped to deepen and elevate the flavors of this cake.

 As you can see, this is the ultimate in best carrot cake recipes ever, and the fact that it barely lasted a day in my house is a testament to that.
 I highly suggest not only adding it to your Easter menu along with your Honey Baked Ham and your Scalloped Potatoes, but make it something you prepare regularly.

 - 3 cups grated carrots

-- 8 oz can of crushed pineapple drained (optional: for video do not leave out)
+- 8 oz can of crushed pineapple drained (optional)

 - 1 cup white sugar

 - 16 ounces cream cheese softened